samjulien/blog/_posts/2018-04-16-introducing-the-mfa-api.markdown

 ---
 layout: post
-title: "Introducing the Multi-Factor Authorization API"
+title: "Introducing the Multi-Factor Authentication API"
-description: "Embed Multi-Factor Authorization using push notifications, SMS, or TOTP anywhere, taking full control of the experience."
+description: "Embed Multi-Factor Authentication using push notifications, SMS, or TOTP anywhere, taking full control of the experience."
-longdescription: "We have developed a new API to make use of Multi-Factor Authorization through an HTTP API, allowing developers to take full control of the experience.
+longdescription: "We have developed a new API to make use of Multi-Factor Authentication through an HTTP API, allowing developers to take full control of the experience.
 Push notifications, SMS, TOTP, and even multiple authenticators are supported.
 In this article we take a look at the API while developing a CLI application."
 date: 2018-04-10 12:30
 category: Announcements, Content
 author: